-Nineteenth-century portrayals of women committing infidelity included cautionary tales like Anna Karenina and Madame Bovary.
-Both classic novels are still popular today, but the narrative of infidelity has changed in the twenty-first century.
+19th-century portrayals of women committing infidelity included cautionary tales like Anna Karenina and Madame Bovary.
+Both classic novels are still popular today, but the narrative of infidelity has changed in the 21st century.

-It’s never been easier to cheat, and it’s never been more difficult to keep a secret, and never has infidelity tackled such a psychological toll.
+It’s never been easier to cheat, and it’s never been more difficult to keep a secret, and never has infidelity taken such a psychological toll.

 To fully understand Perel’s analysis and commentary, one needs a quick briefing on the history of marriage.
 Most marriages prior to the Victorian Era had little to nothing to do with love.
 There were exceptions, but it was far from the rule.
 Marriage was about economic security and raising a family.
 Women stayed home with the kids, and men worked.

 Fast-forward to 2019 and women have the same economic power as men.
 Don’t get me wrong, gender equality is good for everyone, but it has changed the foundation of marriage.
 Within the past century (and even more so the past few decades), marrying for love has become the norm while marrying for economic stability is a thing of the past (again, a good thing).
 Judging by the history of marriage, it makes sense why women are having more affairs than ever, but there is more to it.